 One method that could also be used to help create these predictive queries is the use of an “auto-complete” server, which might try to match dictionary entries to what a searcher is typing.
 When those are presented in a dropdown, again like in Google Suggest, they might be presented in alphabetical order, or maybe in an order “based on a metric or score representative of how likely each entry is to match the user’s search query.”

 Using Dictionaries for predictive queries

 There may be more than one dictionary against which to match partial queries.
 That can allow for personalization of the entries in those dictionaries matching the queries.

 The dictionary used could match one or more of the interests of the user in their profile, such as “sports, music, news, finance, food, popular culture, etc.”

 These dictionaries could be created from queries made in previous searches by the user, or by a “community” of users.
 The benefit of that is these predictive searches could be made up of either or both commonly submitted searches, and recent searches that could still be cached by the search engine.
 That potentially speeds up the return of results.

 Entries in a dictionary

 Each entry would have a term portion (the single or multiple word terms which could be a query), and a popularity value based upon how popular that term might be at that time.
 We know that Google can track how popular search terms are for the global index when we look at the Google Zeitgeist.
 Keeping track of those values in a popularity score should be possible.

-Typing in “Bri” might return the following as predicted entries (queries):
+Typing in “Bri” might return the following as predictive queries: